 - 1 Remuneration includes retainers, per diem fees and taxable income from the ferry travel pass program (see Note 2). - There is a ferry travel pass program for directors and their eligible family members which provides for complimentary travel on BCFS vessels.
 The program only applies while the director serves on the board.
 This program may generate a taxable benefit for the director. - 3.
-Jane L. Peverett served as chair of the board of BCFA in the fiscal year. - 4.
-Christopher M. Causton and Robin W. Kenyon were appointed to the board effective July 5, 2012.
+Jane L. Peverett served as chair of the board in the fiscal year. - Sandra A. Stoddart-Hansen was appointed to the board effective April 1, 2014.